Sambe9/Resort/README.md

 Landing pages are ideal for digital ad campaigns, but they can also be useful tools when you connect a QR code on print marketing materials to a specific page.
 The goal of a landing page is to convert visitors, so it’s an essential tool to have at your disposal for all types of marketing campaigns.

-What is a landing page?
-Mailchimp Content Refresh -98 graphic -1-01 (1)

 A landing page is a standalone web page that a person "lands" on after clicking through from an email, ad, or other digital location.
 Every content strategy should include the use of landing pages to convert more traffic and increase conversions.

 Once a user is on your landing page, they are encouraged to take an action, such as joining your list or buying your products.
 If the user takes the specific desired action, then your landing page has succeeded in getting them to convert.

-Typically, landing pages only encourage their users to take one such action, like to fill out the custom signup form on the page.
-Why?

 It’s because of what researchers call the “paradox of choice.”
 In simple terms, that means that the more options you give people, the harder it is for them to make a decision and act.